ankile/robust-rearrangement/README.md

 _**Update Sept 27, 2024:**_ Commands for starting the BC pre-training on the data is added, as well as started adding the model weights from the paper.

+**Update Oct 7, 2024:** The model weights of pre-trained and fine-tuned models are now available for download.
+The commands for evaluating the fine-tuned models are the same as the pre-trained models.
+COmmands for starting the RL fine-tuning are added.

 ## Installation Instructions